ocornut/imgui/docs/README.md

 Support Forums
 --------------

-If you have issues with: compiling, linking, adding fonts, running or displaying Dear ImGui, or wiring inputs: please post on the Discourse forum: https://discourse.dearimgui.org.
+If you have issues with: compiling, linking, adding fonts, running or displaying Dear ImGui, or wiring inputs: please post on the Discourse forums: https://discourse.dearimgui.org.

 For any other questions, bug reports, requests, feedback, you may post on https://github.com/ocornut/imgui/issues.
 Please read and fill the New Issue template carefully.